gladysum-zz/developer-tips/react-redux-connect.md

 ## What Does the Connect() Function Do in React-Redux?

 When I started learning React-Redux, I had no difficulty understanding the concept of the redux store, reducers, action objects, and action creators.
 The redux store contains the state of the entire application.
 Reducers update the redux store.
-Action objects contain an action and a payload.
+Action objects contain an action type and a payload.
 Action creators are functions that return action objects.

 The hard part was figuring out how to access and update redux store data inside a component.
 I was not alone in my confusion.
 Many of my fellow developers were bewildered by the concept of **mapStateToProps**, **mapDispatchToProps**, and the **connect** function.
 Hopefully this article will help clear a major hurdle for those learning React-Redux.